PatrickAIlab/PatrickAIlab.github.io/index.md

 %}

 {% capture text %}
-Our goal is to develop a teaching pedagogy about using and practing AI, in real applications.
+We are teaching a design pedagogy about applying and using AI, for real end-use applications.
+This includes: customer need-finding, usage scenarios, and data collection/labeling/training/inference.
+Students are then involved in industrial projects to solve real-world problems that are  AI.

 [See our GitHub repository &nbsp;→](https://github.com/PatrickAIlab/) {:.center}